-Vidor man arrested made in triple fatal wreck - Orange Leader
+Man arrested made in triple fatal wreck - Orange Leader

-Vidor man arrested made in triple fatal wreck
+Man arrested made in triple fatal wreck

 An arrest has been made and manslaughter charges are pending following a violent and deadly crash Thursday evening in Port Arthur.

-Jefferson County Jail inmate records indicate Chance Glynn Craddock, 25, of Vidor, was arrested by the Port Arthur Police Department and charged with three counts of intoxication manslaughter with a vehicle.
+Jefferson County Jail inmate records indicate Chance Glynn Craddock, 25, was arrested by the Port Arthur Police Department and charged with three counts of intoxication manslaughter with a vehicle.

 On Thursday at approximately 7:36 p.m., Port Arthur Police officers were dispatched to the 2600 Block of Texas 82 in reference to a major motor vehicle crash.